-This plan is a strategic roadmap built on our past environmental stewardship successes and the expertise and input of more than 1,000 residents, city staff, community leaders and stakeholders.
+This plan is a strategic roadmap built on our past environmental stewardship successes and the expertise and input of more than 1,000 residents, city staff, community leaders, and stakeholders.
 Through three surveys taken by over 800 people, three community workshops, six community pop-up events, and workshops with sustainability leaders and city staff, those who participated in the plan's development shaped it from the beginning.
 Their priorities, concerns, values, and vision for a sustainable Bellevue drove how ambitious our targets became, which strategies we selected to meet those ambitious targets, what criteria we used to evaluate potential actions, and ultimately, the final product you see here.
 Across engagement methods, participants overwhelmingly viewed environmental stewardship as good for the community and good for business, and voiced support for ambitious action across all five focus areas in this plan.
 As a result, we have chosen bold or leading-edge approaches for every focus area, making Bellevue not only a "City in a Park", but a city to watch as a sustainability leader.

+In the next 10 years...

+We will reduce GHG emissions by 50% and prepare for a changing climate.

+- Perform a climate vulnerability assessment. - Continue to participate in regional partnerships to achieve shared climate goals. - Advocate for state-level policies and funding. - Prioritize investments in historically underserved and underrepresented communities. - Perform an environmental equity assessment.

+We will use 15% less energy, and the energy we do use will be 80% renewable.

+- Support implementation of Washington State's Clean Energy Transformation Act. - Expand green building and rooftop solar, for example through streamlined permitting, code changes, building incentives, green affordable - housing, and relaunching the Solarize campaign. - Increase energy efficiency through home energy retrofits, equitable access to residential energy efficiency programs, and technical assistance to large commercial buildings.

+80% of our households will live within a third of a mile of a park, open space, or trail and we will increase our tree canopy by 200+ acres.

+- Strategically increase our park network to improve walkable access and provide additional environmental benefits. - Preserve our existing tree canopy and form partnerships to plant 75,000 trees over the next 30 years. - Educate and engage residents through a Tree Ambassador program and other volunteer opportunities. - Expand green stormwater infrastructure. - Improve stream health.

-Our fut ure is one where And to get there, we will S We will reduce GHG emissions by 80% and prepare for a changing climate.
-Perform a climate vulnerability assessment.
-Continue to participate in regional partnerships to achieve shared climate goals.
-Advocate for state-level policies and funding.
-Prioritize investments in historically underserved and underrepresented communities.
-Perform an environmental equity assessment. ? ~ 100% of vehicles will be electric, and when we commute, we will drive alone less than 45% of the time.
-Explore creating a sustainable district.
-Install EV charging infrastructure.
-Support cleaner fuels and vehicles through a Clean Fuel Standard and fuel efficiency standards.
-Accelerate and increase investments in multi-modal travel such as bicycle, pedestrian, and transit infrastructure improvements.
-Enhance livability of Bellevue's neighborhoods, by increasing amenities in walking distance.
-Support commuting alternatives through transportation demand management and evaluate parking needs as commuting patterns change.
-(5) We will use 30% less energy, and the energy we do use will be 100% renewable.
-Support implementation of Washington State's Clean Energy Transformation Act.
-Expand green building and rooftop solar, for example through streamlined permitting, code changes, building incentives, green affordable housing, and relaunching the Solarize campaign.
-Increase energy efficiency through home energy retrofits, equitable access to residential energy efficiency programs, and technical assistance to large commercial buildings.
-We will achieve zero waste of resources.
-Increase the recycling rate of multi-family, commercial, and mixed-use buildings through education, outreach, and ensuring buildings have sufficient space for recycle, compost, and trash.
-Explore a ban on single-use plastics, as well as strategies to support King County's construction & demolition waste recycling ordinance.
-Encourage food waste prevention.
+1 in 4 of our vehicles will be electric, and we will drive alone less than 60% of the time.

+- Explore creating a sustainable district. - Install EV charging infrastructure. • - Support cleaner fuels and vehicles through a Clean Fuel Standard and fuel efficiency standards. - Accelerate and increase investments in multi-modal travel such as bicycle, - pedestrian, and transit infrastructure improvements.
+Enhance livability of Bellevue's neighborhoods, by increasing amenities in walking distance. - Support commuting alternatives through transportation demand management and evaluate parking needs as commuting patterns change.

+We will recycle 50% or more of all of our waste.

+- Increase the recycling rate of multi-family, commercial, and mixed-use buildings through education, outreach, and ensuring buildings have sufficient space for recycle, compost, and trash. - Explore a ban on single-use plastics, as well as strategies to support King County's construction & demolition waste recycling ordinance. - · Encourage food waste prevention.